yotann/bcdb/docs/memodb/comparisons.md

 - ✔️ Allows simultaneous access from multiple processes.
 - ✔️ Efficient even for short-lived processes.
 - ✔️ Supports transactions to ensure consistency.
-- ❌ No compression (either for records, or for chunks containing multiple records).
+- :x: No compression (either for records, or for chunks containing multiple records).
 - :x: Not as fast as RocksDB.
 - :x: Have to periodically flush the write-ahead log, which may cause stalls.